underpostnet/engine/src/client/public/cyberia-docs/DOCUMENTATION-MIGRATION.md

 - Client-side prediction of the local player.
 - Reconciliation against authoritative snapshots.
 - Interpolation of remote entities.
-- Compile-time presentation defaults: palette, status-icon visuals, camera knobs, interpolation window, dev-overlay flag.
-- Optional client-hints fetch for per-instance presentation overrides.
+- Presentation runtime that fetches palette, entity colour keys, status-icon visuals, camera tunings, cell-pixel size, default object dims, interpolation window, and dev-overlay flag from `GET /api/cyberia-client-hints/:CYBERIA_CLIENT_HINTS_CODE` — the **sole** source of presentation values.
+A tiny inline neutral-grey bootstrap in `presentation_runtime.c` covers the few frames between window-up and fetch-complete; nothing else is compiled in.

 Does **not** own: